defano/wyldcard/README.md

 Apple's HyperCard supported a newline character (_logical negation_ symbol, [Unicode U+00AC](https://en.wikipedia.org/wiki/Latin-1_Supplement_(Unicode_block)) that could be used to break a long statement across multiple lines; this implementation does not.

 As you enter script text into the script editor, this implementation will flag syntax errors as you type by underlining the offending text with a red squiggle.
-A (typically useless) error message from the Antlr parser will also appear at the bottom of the editor.

 ## Stacks of Cards

 A HyperCard stack consists of one or more cards grouped together in an ordered list (analogous to a stack of index cards or a Rolodex).
-Only one card is ever visible to the user inside the stack window.
-When the current card changes as result of navigating away, the contents of the new card appear in the window in place of the old card.
-While cards can be "pushed" and "popped" from view, one should not confuse HyperCard's concept of a stack with the data structure known in Computer Science.
-(A student of Computer Science would model HyperCard's collection of cards as an ordered list; not a stack.)
+Only one card is ever visible to the user inside the stack window and when the current card changes as result of navigating away, the contents of the new card appear in place of the old card.

 The `go` command is used to navigate between cards: